Li-Chen Wang

 Li-Chen Wang (born 1935) is an American computer engineer, best known for his Palo Alto Tiny BASIC for Intel 8080-based microcomputers.
 He was a member of the Homebrew Computer Club and made significant contributions to the software for early microcomputer systems from Tandy Corporation and Cromemco.
 He made early use of the word copyleft, in Palo Alto Tiny BASIC's distribution notice "@COPYLEFT ALL WRONGS RESERVED" in June 1976.

 Homebrew Computer Club

 From left to right: Li-Chen Wang, Len Shustek, John Draper, Gordon French, Marty Spergel, Bob Lash, Ralph Campbell.

 The Homebrew Computer Club was a hotbed of BASIC development, with members excited by Altair BASIC.
 Fellow members Steve Wozniak and Tom Pittman would develop their own BASICs (Integer BASIC and 6800 Tiny BASIC respectively).
 Wang analyzed the Altair BASIC code and contributed edits to Tiny BASIC Extended.
-Wang published in the newsletter a loader for the 8080, commenting on the Open Letter to Hobbyists:
+Wang published in the newsletter a loader for the 8080, commenting on Bill Gates' "An Open Letter to Hobbyists":